JoeKnittel/joeknittel.github.io/_posts/2021-01-28-Setting-Up-R-and-Configuring.md

 ![](/images/unnamed-chunk-7-1.png)<!-- -->

-Hey, it worked!
 It looks like there was a greater increase in TIV in north-central and north-western Florida, with some data lacking in a few counties on the east.